-At first, there was nothing out there to be seen.
-Then Topolev spotted something.
+At first, there was nothing out there to be seen . . . then Topolev spotted something.
 He was up high on the Dewback, and could see over this small valley into the next.
-"There's definitely something there.
-Not sure if it's our pod, but there's something."

-We all raced down the incline of the dune into the valley, sand and dust spraying up against our leg armor from the rapid advance.
+"There's definitely something there . . . not sure if it's our pod, but there's something."
+We all raced down the incline of the dune into the small valley . . . sand and dust spraying up against our leg armor from the rapid advance.
 Then we mounted the eroding sands of the slope on the far side, slowly making our way upward.
-With each step, I felt my boots sink down up to my ankle in the sand, slipping, and making very little forward progress.
+With each step, I felt my boots sink down up to my ankle in the sand, slipping halfway back down toward my last footprint.

 The Dewbacks dug in and climbed with their broad, flat feet up the sandy embankment, pushing mounds of sand down in their wake.
-As we cleared the top of the ridge line and caught our breath, we were treated to what Topolev had seen.
-It was unmistakable.
-We saw it.
-We all saw it.
-We had found the impact site.
+As we cleared the top of the ridge line and caught our breath we were treated to what Topolev had seen, it was unmistakeable . . . we saw it . . . we all saw it . . . we had found the impact site.

-A wave of accomplishment and relief settled over us.
+A wave of accomplishment and relief settled over us . . .
 Lord Vader would not need to make an appearance here after all.
 Rogue ordered the drop ship to set down on the ridge.
-We all moved down the slope, sand spraying once again against our shin armor as we half stepped and half slid down the steep grade.

-As we drew nearer and nearer to the impact site, what had looked like shadow from a distance, became the unmistakable marks of eroded footprints in the immediate vicinity of the pod.
+We all moved down the slope, sand spraying once again against our shin armor as we stepped and slid down the steep grade.
+We drew nearer and nearer to the impact site, and what had looked like shadow from a distance, became the unmistakable marks of eroded footprints in the immediate vicinity of the pod.
 If there had been tracks any further out, they had been wiped clean by the winds.

-Topolev and Etz remained on their Dewbacks.
+Topolev and Etz remained on their Dewbacks . . .
 4120 dismounted and walked about with his rifle lowered, surveying the skyline.
 He and Taka watched our backs as we advanced.

-Falker, Ddraig and Blade surveyed the area around the pod with 0600.
-The barely visible marks in the sand that remained gave no indicator as to whether or not they led to, or away from the crash site.
-The pod could not have made it past our gunners with someone on board.
-They would never have let it get past.
-It must have been the desert scavengers and their Sandcrawler.
-But if it was the Jawas, their crawler would surely have left far deeper tracks than these footprints, and they would likely have taken the entire pod.
+Falker and Blade surveyed the area around the pod with 0600 . . . the marks in the sand that remained gave no indicator as to whether or not they led to, or away from the crash site.
+The pod could not have made it past our gunners with someone on board . . . they would never have let it get past.
+It must have been the Jawas . . . the desert scavengers and their Sandcrawler . . . but if it were the Jawas, their crawler would surely have left far deeper tracks than these footprints, and they would likely have taken the entire pod.
 "This doesn't make any sense!
 Do these tracks lead to, or away from the pod?" asked Rogue.

 0600, Danz and Falker moved in closer and inspected the inside of the pod.
-Danz stepped back out into the sand, "Nothing here", he reported, "No data recordings, nothing, but I can tell you someone opened the hatch... from the inside."
+Danz stepped back out into the sand . . .